The Church of Jesus Christ of Latter-day Saints in the Cook Islands

 The Church of Jesus Christ of Latter-day Saints in the Cook Islands refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Cook Islands.
 The first regularly held Sunday meetings began in 1943.
-In 2021, there were 1,893 members in 5 congregations.
+In 2024, there were 1,912 members in 5 congregations.

 History

-The islands presently known as the Cook Islands was briefly visited by missionaries on a few occasions in the mid to late 1800's.
+The islands presently known as the Cook Islands were briefly visited by missionaries on a few occasions in the mid to late 1800's.
 Missionaries arrived in 1899 but left by 1903 due to lack of interest in the church.
-In 1942, Fritz and Maudina Kruger, a newly married couple, was assigned to establish the church in Rarotonga.
+In 1942, Fritz and Maudina Kruger, a newly married couple, were assigned to establish the church in Rarotonga.
 They established a bakery business in Avarua.
-On May 12, 1942, the Cook Islands first converts, Samuel Glassie and his family, was baptized.
+On May 12, 1942, the Cook Islands first converts, Samuel Glassie and his family, were baptized.
 In 1943, church meetings were held in the northern Puaikura District.
 Later that year Sunday meetings was relocated to Muri.
 By June 1946, there were 37 members.
 Around this time, Kruger and his family returned to New Zealand, briefly leaving no priesthood leadership.

 Trevor and Mildred Hamon arrived on September 12, 1946 with instructions to build a chapel.
 On October 6, 1946 a branch was organized.
 Early meetinghouses were mostly native hut-like structures.
 More permanent structures were built starting in 1955.
 On January 17, 1955, church president David O. McKay visited with members in Rarotonga.
 The Book of Mormon was translated into Cook Islands Maori in 1966.
 On April 17, 1966, Cook Islands Rarotonga District was created.

 In 1970 and subsequent years, many members of the church in the Cook Islands moved to New Zealand.
 On February 14, 1981, Spencer W. Kimball visited Rarotonga.

 In 1990, a Cook Islands postal stamp featured Osborne J. P. Widtsoe, the first missionary that arrived on the islands in front of one of its chapels.
 On May 22, 2016, Elder Neil L. Andersen visited the Cook Islands.
 In 2017, the Cook Islands Ministry of Justice and FamilySearch International announced birth, death and marriage records were available online.
 Indexing these records for ancestry searches commenced that year.

 District and Congregations

-As of February 2023, Cook Islands had the following district and congregations:
+As of May 2025, Cook Islands had the following district and congregations: